j-ntw/brutatoasta/README.md

 DBS webapp to increase digital adoption (upcoming release)

 Written with Rails on Ruby and hosted on Google Cloud Platform.
+Became familiar with Ruby, Rails, Cucumber, Selenium and BDD practices, as well as Docker and Nginx.

 [MongoDB with Node.js demo](https://github.com/brutatoasta/escmongonode)